sahjaldu/my-albums/README.md

 - [ ] Find artist as well as album
 - [ ] More Error Messages
 - [ ] Code Cleanup
+- [ ] Make executable available for download